 Home Production: Current New York law does not permit home production of hash or other cannabis concentrates.

-At Stoops NYC in Manhattan’s Flatiron District, we pride ourselves on offering hash and other cannabis products, all compliant with New York’s regulations and tested for quality and safety.
+At Stoops NYC in Manhattan’s Flatiron District, we offer hash and other cannabis products, all compliant with New York’s regulations and tested for quality and safety.

 Cultural significance & modern resurgence